Electronic monitoring: Important information for family, whānau and occupants

 Managing absences and appointments

-The EM Bail team or bail support officer will be able discuss with you what kind of activities may be suitable for someone who is being electronically monitored.
+The Electronic Monitoring Team or Bail Support Officer will be able discuss with you what kind of activities may be suitable for someone who is being electronically monitored.

 The person you are supporting on electronic monitoring may need help with arranging appointments and getting organised.